 - There is an annual pupil questionnaire where we actively seek the viewpoints of children especially concerning being able to speak to an adult if they have a worry.

-- If your child has an IPA (Inclusion Partnership Agreement) or Statement of SEN their views will be sought before any review meetings.
+- If your child has an TPA (Transition Partnership Agreement) or Education, Health and Care Plan(EHCP) their views will be sought before any review meetings.

 WHAT SPECIALIST SERVICES AND EXPERTISE ARE AVAILABLE AT OR ACCESSED BY THE SCHOOL?